How To Reduce Air Pollution In 2026

 Our nonprofit has collected some of the best resources on purchasing or leasing an EV and put them into an easy-to-use cheat sheet.

-It's a must-read for people considering an EV in 2025.
+It's a must-read for people considering an EV.

 Simply enter your email to access the free cheat sheet and receive monthly news and inspiration from our nonprofit.

-ℹ️ Learn more about easy ways to save energy at home and consider a home energy audit.
+Adjusting your thermostat, switching to efficient lighting, and sealing drafts also lowers energy use.
+Learn more: easy ways to save energy at home and home energy audits.

 5. Adopt Eco-Friendly Yard & Garden Practices

-Planting trees and green spaces also helps absorb pollutants and cools urban areas.
+- Planting trees and green spaces also helps absorb pollutants and cool urban areas.

 6. Build Sustainably

-You also might be eligible for weatherization assistance and home electrification incentives.
+You may also be eligible for assistance programs: Weatherization Assistance Program.

 Minimizing waste reduces the need for landfills and incinerators, which emit pollutants.